 If you apply to us for employment, and have lived or worked overseas, we may disclose your personal information to overseas recipients for the purposes of gathering information to assess your application.
 If you have previously worked for us, and provide our details to a prospective employer or recruitment agency located overseas, we may disclose your personal information to that entity to assist them to assess your application (e.g. Statement of Service).

-6. Personal information security and protection
+8. Personal information security and protection

-Achmea Australia is committed to keeping secure the personal information you provide us and we will take all reasonable precautions to protect your personally identifiable information from loss, misuse or alteration.
+Achmea Australia is committed to keeping secure the personal information you provide us, and we will take all reasonable precautions to protect your personally identifiable information from loss, misuse or alteration.

-7. Accessing and requesting correction of your personal information
+9. Accessing and requesting correction of your personal information

 Pursuant to the Act, you can request access to the personal information Achmea Australia holds about you by sending a request to [email protected].
-Your request will usually receive a response within 5 business days.
+Your request will usually receive a response within five business days.
 Gaining access to your personal information is subject to some exceptions allowed by law.

 We take precautions to ensure that the personal information we collect, use and disclose is accurate and up-to-date.
 However, we rely on you to advise us of any changes to your information.
 If you believe that this is not the case, you have the right under the Act to request that we correct your personal information.
-If you would like to correct your personal information please contact the Achmea Australia Privacy Officer using the contact details set out below:
+If you would like to correct your personal information, please contact the Achmea Australia Privacy Officer using the contact details set out below:

 The Privacy Officer